grame-cncm/faustwebsite/_posts/2017-03-02-optimizing-compilation-parameters.markdown

 }
 {% endhighlight %}

-Only part of the Faust2 branch and defined in the **faust/dsp/dsp-optimizer.h** file, the dsp_optimizer class allows to decorate a given DSP object, uses the libfaust library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU.
+Only part of the Faust2 branch and defined in the **faust/dsp/dsp-optimizer.h** file, the dsp_optimizer class uses the libfaust library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU.
 Here is a C++ code example of its use:

 {% highlight c++ %}

-static void dynamic_bench(dsp* dsp)
+static void dynamic_bench(const string& dsp_source)
 {
-    // Init the DSP optimizer
+    // Init the DSP optimizer with the dsp_source to compile
-    dsp_optimizer optimizer(dsp, "/usr/local/share/faust", "", 1024);
+    // (either the filename or source code string) dsp_optimizer optimizer(dsp_source, "/usr/local/share/faust", "", 1024);
     double value;
     // Discover the best set of parameters vector<string> options = optimizer.findOptimizedParameters(value);